 People would always use the technology they had available to help make their lives easier and at the same time try to perfect it and bring it to the next level.
 This is how the concept of the industrial revolution began.
 Right now, we are going through the fourth industrial revolution, aka Industry 4.0.

-Here is a few information in the three previous industrial revolutions, leading to today!
+Here is a little information on the three previous industrial revolutions leading to today!

 The first Industrial Revolution 1765

-At the time people witnessed massive extraction of coal along with the very important invention of the steam engine that was the reason for the creation of a new type of energy that later on helped speed up the manufacturing of railroads thus accelerating the economy.
+At the time, people witnessed massive extraction of coal along with the significant invention of the steam engine that created a new type of energy that later on helped speed up the manufacturing of railroads, thus accelerating the economy.

 The second Industrial Revolution 1870

-Following the first Industrial Revolution, almost a century later we see the world go through the second.
-It started at the end of the 19th century, with massive technological advancements in the field of industries that helped the emergence of a new source of energy.
-Electricity, gas, and oil.
+Following the first Industrial Revolution, we see the world go through the second almost a century later.
+It started at the end of the 19th century, with massive technological advancements in industries that helped the emergence of a new source of energy—electricity, gas, and oil.

-The result of this revolution was the creation of the internal combustion engine that started to reach its full potential.
-Other important points of the second industrial revolution was the development for steel demand, chemical synthesis and methods of communication such as the telegraph and the telephone.
+This revolution resulted in the creation of the internal combustion engine that started to reach its full potential.
+Other important points of the second industrial revolution were the development of steel demand, chemical synthesis and methods of communication such as the telegraph and the telephone.

-Finally, the inventions of the automobile, and the plane in the beginning of the 20th century are the reason why, to this day, the Second Industrial Revolution is considered the most important one!
+Finally, the inventions of the automobile and the plane at the beginning of the 20th century are the reason why, to this day, the Second Industrial Revolution is considered the most important one!

 The Third Industrial Revolution 1969

-The third revolution brought forth the rise of electronics, telecommunications and of course computers.
-Through the new technologies, the third industrial revolution oped the doors to space expeditions, research, and biotechnology.
+The third revolution brought forth the rise of electronics, telecommunications and, of course, computers.
+The third industrial revolution opened the doors to space expeditions, research, and biotechnology through the new technologies.

-For many people, Industry 4.0 is the fourth Industrial Revolution, although there is a large portion of people that still disagree.
-If we were to view Industry 4.0 as a revolution then we would have to admit that it is a revolution happening right now.
-We are experiencing it everyday and its magnitude is yet unknown.
+For many people, Industry 4.0 is the fourth Industrial Revolution, although a large portion of people still disagree.
+If we were to view Industry 4.0 as a revolution, we would have to admit that it is a revolution happening now.
+We are experiencing it every day, and its magnitude is yet unknown.

-Industry 4.0 started in the dawn of the third millennium with the one thing that everyone uses every single day.
-The Internet.
-We can see the transition from the first industrial revolution that rooted for technological phenomenon all the way to Industry 4.0 that develops virtual reality worlds, allowing us to bend the laws of physics.
+Industry 4.0 started at the dawn of the third millennium with the one thing everyone uses every day—the Internet.
+We can see the transition from the first industrial revolution rooted in technological phenomena to Industry 4.0 that develops virtual reality worlds, allowing us to bend the laws of physics.

 The 4 Industrial Revolutions shape the world.
 Worldwide economies are based on them.
-There are programmes and projects being implemented all around the world, focusing on helping people take advantage of the marvels of the fourth revolution during their everyday lives.
+Programmes and projects are being implemented worldwide, focusing on helping people take advantage of the marvels of the fourth revolution during their everyday lives.

-Projects like the RESTART project, are being funded by the EU aiming at involving the industrial sector in the transformation of VET systems, in order to meet the need of digital skills consistent with the technological developments in industries.
+Projects like the RESTART project are being funded by the EU, aiming to involve the industrial sector in the transformation of VET systems to meet the need for digital skills consistent with the technological developments in industries.